jkvor/epm/README.markdown

 	  homepage: http://code.google.com/p/mochiweb/
 	  description: mochiweb clone

-what have I done? remove that terrible app and all its dependencies
+what have I done?
+I must remove that terrible app and all of its dependencies

 	jvorreuter$ ./epm remove excavator
 	epm v0.1.0, 2010